Paulie Gualtieri: Part I

 In "The Ride", Paulie is responsible for organizing the annual festivities at the Feast of St. Elzear.
 Paulie had taken over running the festival from Johnny Boy Soprano upon his death and continues to try to run it for profit.
 In 2006, it proves a burden—the replacement priest, Father José, tries to renegotiate the payment the church would receive.
 Paulie refuses to pay, and Father José retaliates by refusing to allow St. Elzear's gold hat to be used in the festival.

 The hat's absence is noticed and complained about by elder residents.
-Ride maintenance is another area where Paulie decides to save money, which results in a malfunction while Bobby Baccalieri's family was on a ride.
+Ride maintenance is another area where Paulie decides to cut corners to save money, which results in a malfunction while Bobby Baccalieri's family was on a ride.
 Janice receives minor neck injuries.
 Subsequently, this results in temporary bad blood between Paulie and Bobby which Tony orders to be resolved.

 During the festival, Paulie is tested for prostate cancer because of an elevated PSA.
 With his recently unveiled uncertain parentage, there is no way of knowing if he was genetically predisposed to the disease or not.
 During a restless night awaiting his results, Paulie awakes at 3 a.m. and goes to the Bada Bing.
 There, he has a striking vision of the Virgin Mary hovering above the stage.

 Paulie later visits Nucci at Green Grove, and they have a silent reconciliation.
 In "Moe N' Joe," Paulie tells Tony that he has been diagnosed with prostate cancer.
 The disease was apparently caught in an early stage, and Paulie undergoes radiation therapy.
 Paulie suggests that his luck at having been diagnosed early was a reward for good deeds in his life, and Tony agrees with him.
 He states in "Stage 5," that he beat cancer, after learning of Johnny Sack's death from lung cancer.